How to Configure axe-core for React and Vue Applications

 });

-Override framework-injected ARIA attributes that trigger false negatives.
-Tag managed nodes with custom data attributes and adjust rule selectors.
+Override framework-injected ARIA attributes that trigger false positives.
+Tag managed nodes with custom data attributes and configure rule selectors:

 // a11y-overrides.js